v-community/v_by_example/examples/arrays/functions.md

 array.delete(element T)
 ```

-Deletes the element present in the array
+Deletes the element present in the array.

 ```go
 even_numbers = [2, 4, 6, 8, 10]